 In the history of The Open, no venue has held more Championships than The Old Course at St Andrews.

-The home of golf has held golf's original major a record 29 times, first doing so in 1873 and most recently in 2015.
+The home of golf has hosted golf's original major a record 29 times, first doing so in 1873 and most recently in 2015.

-In celebration of The Open For The Ages, in association with NTT DATA, which will feature real archive footage from St Andrews, we take a look at some intriguing statistics relating to Opens at The Old Course over the years.
+As part of our series of content celebrating The 150th Open, which will be held at St Andrews in July 2022, we take a look at some intriguing statistics relating to Championships at The Old Course over the years.

 Similarity in Yardage

 One of the most remarkable aspects of The Old Course is its similarity today to its earliest days staging The Open.

 From back when Old Tom Morris and Young Tom Morris graced the fairways through to the likes of Sam Snead, Peter Thomson, Jack Nicklaus, Nick Faldo and Tiger Woods, the course has stayed much the same.